How to Cancel App Store Subscriptions via iOS and iTunes

 - If you received an email about a subscription that you did not sign up for, it may not be legitimate.
 Contact Apple Support for clarification.

 You can set your subscriptions to cancel before they renew.
-For example, if you sign up for a 14-day Free Trial you can go to the Settings on your phone and cancel the subscription.
+For example, if your subscription doesn’t renew for 30 days, you can go to the Settings on your phone and cancel the subscription.
 Doing this will allow you to continue using the content until the cancellation date.

 Using either of the two methods outlined above, you can quickly and easily cancel your iTunes and app store subscriptions so that you can avoid those recurring monthly charges.